 Make this Greetings Card Holder with painted clothespins to hold your Christmas cards and photos.

-Every Christmas I try to decide where we’re going to hang all of the Christmas cards and photos we receive.
-I’m sure you have that problem too.
+Every Christmas I try to decide where we’re going to hang all the thoughtful Christmas cards and photos we receive.
+I’m sure you’ve had that problem too.
 This Greetings Card Holder is the perfect solution you can use year after year.
 If you feel like you need more room you can make a larger one.
 Or I’m thinking of making 2 more and hanging them all next to each other.
+I like the look of several hanging together.
+I share how to make your own slat board in this post.

 large slat board sign (purchased at any craft store or make your own)